Silobreaker/MaltegoDocumentation/index.md

 * Headline - This is the headline as written in the original document.
 Clicking on the headline will open a new tab in your web browser to the document in Silobreaker.
 * Publisher and publication date - This line contains the document's original publisher as well as when the document was published.
 Clicking on this line will open a new tab to the original published source.
-* Document teaser - The first few lines from the document.
+* Document text - The text body of the document itself.
+This text may be truncated to save space in some cases.

 ### Document Evidence for Link including Pastes
 > Any Silobreaker entity &rarr; `silobreaker.Document`